Prices of New Homes Climb in Stockton, Sales Decline According to Latest Data

 A total of 976 new homes were sold during the 12 months that ended in April, down from 1,001 for the year that ended in March.

-Out of all housing closings, new home closings made up 6.1%.
-A year earlier, new home closings represented 5.3% of total closings.
-Closings of new and existing homes dropped year-over-year in January after also falling in December year-over-year.
+As a percentage of overall housing closings, new home closings accounted for 7.8% of overall housing closings.
+A year ago, new home closings represented 8.0%.
+For new and existing homes, closings slid in April after also declining in March year-over-year.

 Pricing and Mortgage Trends

-The average mortgage size on newly sold homes saw a hike year-over-year along with new home prices.
-The average mortgage size saw a 15.4% rise year-over-year to $311,900 in January.
-In December 2013, average mortgage size grew 26.9% from a year earlier.
+There was a boost year-over-year in the average mortgage size on new homes along with new home prices.
+The average mortgage size rose to $350,088 in April, marking a 24.3% rise compared with a year earlier.
+In March 2014, average mortgage size grew 17.9% from a year earlier.